 A length of coiled metal is attached to a bulb containing mercury and winds and unwinds back and forth as it expands and contracts according to room temperature, making and breaking electrical connections thus controlling the heating and cooling equipment.

-On a hot summer day most folks, especially those that can afford to do so and therefore can also afford to wear a lot of jewellery, run their car AC at full blast whenever they go somewhere…that includes malls, shopping centers and so forth.
+On a hot summer day most folks, especially those that can afford to do so and therefore can also afford to wear a lot of jewelry, run their car AC at full blast whenever they go somewhere…that includes malls, shopping centers and so forth.

-When they get out of their cars and step into the summer heat magnified by a black asphalt parking lot, the metal in their jewellery rapidly expands and diamonds sometimes pop out of their settings.
+When they get out of their cars and step into the summer heat magnified by a black asphalt parking lot, the metal in their jewelry rapidly expands and diamonds sometimes pop out of their settings.

 Now I've certainly lost my fair share of diamonds, albeit very, very small ones nearly invisible to the naked eye.
 My daughter figured this was possibly how I. Therefore many others, inexplicably lost diamonds and jewels, (she also claims to have figured out where the lost sock in the dryer disappears to).